 Revised radiologic classification of allergic bronchopulmonary aspergillosis based on findings on a high-resolution computed tomography of the chest.

 Pulmonary function tests:

 Bronchoscopy: Mucoid impaction may be evident, and bronchial brushings may reveal mucus that contains aggregates of eosinophils, fungal hyphae, and eosinophil-derived Charcot–Leyden crystals.
 The finding of hyphae-filled mucus plugs is considered pathognomonic for ABPA.
 BAL fluid analysis from patients with ABPA: moderate eosinophilia (especially in steroid-naive patients) and increased levels of Aspergillus-specific IgE and IgA, but not IgG.

 Sputum cultures for A. fumigatus: It is not diagnostic, but if it reveals an organism, then it helps in drug susceptibility test.

-Following criteria are used for diagnosis and typing of ABPA.
+The following criteria are used for the diagnosis and typing of ABPA.

 1) Rosenberg-Patterson criteria: It has five major and three minor criteria.

 2) Criteria proposed by ISHAM working group :